 Fall semester.
 Professor Shandilya.

 2015-16: Not offered

 (Offered as ANTH 225 and SWAG 335.)
 This seminar provides an analysis of male-female relationships from a cross-cultural perspective, focusing upon the ways in which cultural factors modify and exaggerate the biological differences between men and women.
 Consideration will be given to the positions of men and women in the evolution of society, and in different contemporary social, political, and economic systems, including those of the industrialized nations.

 Limited to 20 students.
 Spring semester.
-Professor Gewertz.2014-15: Not offered
+Professor Gewertz.2015-16: Offered in Spring 2016

 (Offered as ENGL 339 and SWAG 339.) [before 1800] “A woman must have money and a room of her own if she is to write fiction,” Virginia Woolf famously said in 1929.
 What did the landscape of women’s writing look like before women were allowed such liberties, and what effects did their social conditions have on their writing?
 This course focuses on the work of early female writers, from the medieval to the Romantic period–many of whom are still overlooked today.